SyedMdAbuHaider/jamsync_web_advanced/README.md

 ### 🎧 Simple & Elegant Interface
 A clean, minimal layout ensures the focus stays on what truly matters — the music and the moment.

-### 🖤 Romantic Personalization *(in progress)*
-Custom header with names (e.g., “JamSync – Haider ❤️ Samiya”), soft color themes, and thoughtful details designed to reflect your love story.

 ### 💬 Live Chat *(coming soon)*
 Share words, lyrics, or love notes in real-time while listening — because sometimes, a song says it all, and sometimes you want to add a little more.